dcamposliz/learnPython/datacamp_python/README.md

 	> [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

-of course, we can declare new variables and assign these values
+Of course, we can declare new variables and assign these values.

-additionally, we can delete items from the list. for this, we do:
+Additionally, we can **delete** items from the list. for this, we do:

 	list = [1, 2, 3, 4, 5]